 - Removing the roof will make the 4 walls very unstable, so the next step is to take them down.
 There should be a trim on each corner concealing the nails holding these together.
 Use a pry bar to remove these, then pull each wall down.

-- You’ll want to saw down each wall so it fits in your HIPPOBAG.
+- When each wall is down, you may want to saw them down in size until they will fit in your HIPPOBAG.
 Once chopped these bits of wood should be laid against the walls of your HIPPOBAG to create a structure and maximise the amount of room you have to get rid of your garden waste.

 - A claw hammer is great for helping to remove rusted nails.